snotskie/ttrpg/md/index.md

 - **Special Actions:** Some actions have the **[Special Action]** label.
 You may only use these actions if you rolled the highest at the start of the round, with the GM resolving ties.
 - **Turn Order:** After rolls are made for the round, whoever rolled highest acts first, using a special action if they wish.
 Then, all other characters act in order from lowest roll and up.
 If an effect has you roll a new value, your turn order may change: if you roll higher you may act later, and if you roll lower you may act sooner.
 - **Movement:** Endeavors use a number line to track character positions, scores, progress towards goals, or so on.
 The Endeavor's setup instructions will describe where characters begin on the number line and its actions will describe when and how you move.
-- **Group Movement:** If a winning or succeeding side in any of the steps above is a group, then when they move forward an amount, they only move a total of that amount.
+- **Group Movement:** If a group moves together an amount, they only move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.
 - **Buttons:** Endeavors add a number of buttons to the number line.
 There are two types of buttons, personal and global.
 Personal buttons can only be activated by the character who added them, whereas global buttons can be activated by any character.
 If an Endeavor uses buttons, it will describe how each is activated and the effect that happens as a result.

 ### GM Guide: Simplified Endeavor Rolls